arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 14: Can I test my applications or simulations on Wulver before the migration to ensure compatibility?
+### Can I test my applications or simulations on Wulver before the migration to ensure compatibility?
 <details>

 <summary> <b>Answer</b>: </summary>